merkle-open/NitroNetSitecore/docs/installation.md

 `PM >` `Install-Package NitroNet.Sitecore.UnityModules`

+Optionally, we recommend to install the [Unity.Mvc](https://www.nuget.org/packages/Unity.Mvc/) which is a lightweight Unity bootstrapper for MVC applications.

 ##### Extend your Global.asax
-To activate NitroNet it's important to add/register the new View-Engine in your Application.
+To activate NitroNet it's important to add/register the new view engine in your application.
 You can do this, with these lines of code ([Gist](https://gist.github.com/daniiiol/216b161462db3dc2f7a3f43745bbfad0)):

 	<%@Application Language='C#' Inherits="Sitecore.Web.Application" %>
 	<%@ Import Namespace="NitroNet.Sitecore" %>